Indicators

 EU GAP 10.2: Proportion of staff trained on conduct and discipline that includes content-related to SEA and harassment including SH, among a) EU HQ b) diplomatic staff, c) civilian staff and d) military staff participating in CSDP missions and operations (WPS Ind.
 5) (MS)

-DPO WPS indicators: # of women in leadership roles in Peace Operations (Gender Parity) (UN, MS, RO) |
+DPO WPS indicators: # of women in leadership roles in Peace Operations (Gender Parity) (UN, MS) |

-# of Compact signatories that provide gender focused support to increase women and young women’s participation and leadership D.4.1; D.4.2; D.4.3; D.4.4; D.4.5; D.4.6 (MS, UN, RO, CSO, PS)
+# of Compact signatories that provide gender focused support to increase women and young women’s participation and leadership D.4.2; D.4.4; D.4.5; D.4.6 (UN, CSO, PS)

-| SDG 5.5 Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life ALL
+% and types of ways women leaders being supported D.4.3 (RO) Please select all that apply: o Technical capacity o Partnerships o Programmes o Knowledge generation o Protection strategies for at risk or targeted women leaders | SDG 5.5 Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life ALL

 UN SWAP 07.
 Performance Indicator: Leadership (UN)